xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-an-xmtp-hello-world-app.md

    This adds the Web3Modal dependency to your `package.json`.

 2. Install Ethers.
-In the root directory of your React app, run:
+In the `my-app` folder, run:

    ```bash
    npm i ethers